shshamim63/Todo-App/README.md

 1. Clone the repository: `git clone git@github.com:shshamim63/Todo-App.git`
 2. Enter into the folder: `cd Todo-App`
 3. Run `npm start` to start the development server.
 It will automatically open the page in your default browser.
-4. Run `npm run build` to get a deployable version.
+4. Run `npm run build` to get a minimized deployable version.

+## Live

+You can see the live version in [here](https://generate-todo.netlify.com/).

 ## Maintainers